Dickinson-COMP-491-492/website/docs/assignments/A02b-ProjectReview.md

   - **Assessment**: Give an overall assessment of the project based on your review.
 Be sure to comment on why you are interested (or are no longer interested) in the project, what you believe would facilitate or make it difficult to join this project, and what concerns you have about joining this project.

-### Grading
+## Grading

 The Project Review will be graded according to the rubric given below:

 _Click rubric to enlarge image._<br>
 [![Project Review Rubric.
 3 pts - On time; All reviews contain all required information;  Information presented gives a clear and highly detailed picture of the projects; Summaries of each section are thoughtful, reflective and insightful; Writing is clear, concise, well organized, uses complete sentences and proper grammar; Reviews are correctly linked, neatly formatted and easy to read.
 2 pts - On time; All reviews contain all required information; Information presented addresses the prompts; Summaries of each section are largely factual rather than reflective; Writing may have minor issues but does not distract from meaning or understanding; Reviews are correctly linked but may be poorly formatted or difficult to read.
 1 pt - On time; One or more reviews may be missing entirely or missing required information; Information in the review does not give an adequate picture of the project; Summaries of each section are cursory or do not align with the review; Writing, formatting or grammar may interfere with understanding; Reviews may be incorrectly linked, poorly formatted or difficult to read.
 0 pts - Late, missing or substantially incomplete; Clearly demonstrates little to no investment in the assignment.](images/ProjectReview-Rubric.jpg)](images/ProjectReview-Rubric.jpg)

+## Acknowledgements:

-**Acknowledgements**: This assignment builds from and adapts ideas and content from the following activities created by others:
+This assignment builds from and adapts ideas and content from the following activities created by others:

 * https://github.com/ChrisMurphyOnline/open-source-software-development-course/blob/master/activities/foss-evaluation-activity.txt
 * http://foss2serve.org/index.php/Intro_to_FOSS_Project_Anatomy_(Activity)